eigenein/energizer/book/installation.md

 # Installation

-My IoT is developed as a normal Python package and thus could be run via the console entry point.
-This is what you would do to develop it.
+My IoT is being developed as a normal Python package and thus could be run via the console entry point.
+This is what you would normally do to test it locally.
 But for production deployment it is recommended to use [Docker Compose](https://docs.docker.com/compose/).
-Then Docker becomes the only pre-requisite.
+Then Docker becomes virtually the only pre-requisite.

 ## HTTPS